Pumpkin Muffins with Pecan Streusel

 - 1 (15-ounce) can 100% pure pumpkin (I use Libby’s)

-- Preheat the oven to 350 degrees.
-Spray two standard muffin pans with non-stick cooking spray.
+- Preheat the oven to 350°F. Spray a standard muffin pan with non-stick cooking spray.

 - Begin with the topping: Combine the flour, butter, demerara sugar, chopped pecans and cinnamon in a small bowl.
 The mixture will be quite wet.
 Set aside.